SiyungCho/seroflow/docs/engine.md

 # Engine Documentation

-The modules documented here define the base structure and a concrete implementation for Pypeline compatible Engines.
-They provide a common interface to handle common connection setup, context‑management, and resource cleanup within an ETL pypeline.
+The modules documented here define the base structure and a concrete implementation for `Pipeline` compatible Engines.
+They provide a common interface to handle common connection setup, context‑management, and resource cleanup within a `Pipeline`.

-**It is important to note** that all `Pypeline` `Extractors` and `Loaders` that require an `Engine` can use the native `SQLAlchemy` or `Pyodbc` connection without implementing any of the defined `Engine` Classes offered with `Pypeline`. `Pypeline` offers an interface and concrete example of a compatible engine for abstraction and validity however it is **not** mandatory to use these unless specified.
+**It is important to note** that all `Pipeline` `Extractors` and `Loaders` that require an `Engine` can use the native `SQLAlchemy` or `Pyodbc` connection without implementing any of the defined `Engine` Classes offered with `Pipeline`. `Pipeline` offers an interface and concrete example of a compatible engine for abstraction and validity however it is **not** mandatory to use these unless specified.

 ## Overview

 This documentation covers three modules:

 - **AbstractEngine**:
-  Defines the `AbstractEngine` abstract class, which specifies the interface for creating pypeline compatible engines.
+  Defines the `AbstractEngine` abstract class, which specifies the interface for creating `Pipeline` compatible engines.

 - **Engine**:
   Implements the `Engine` class, a concrete subclass of `AbstractEngine` that encapsulates a single type of database connection engine.
 The `Engine` class manages connection initialization, default values, error handling, and other connection components.